The Return of the Musketeers: Plot

-Twenty years after the events of The Four Musketeers, Cardinal Mazarin has imprisoned the Duke of Beaufort.
+In 1649 (twenty years after the events of The Four Musketeers), Royalty in Europe are troubled by events in England, fearing that the overthrow of King Charles I by Oliver Cromwell's forces might encourage their own subjects to rebel against them.
+In France, boy-King Louis XIV is enthroned, but his mother, Queen Anne, and her lover, the greedy Cardinal Mazarin, rule the nation.
+Together, they imprison the Duke of Beaufort, leader of the people's party, the Fronde, which splits the country into warring factions.
+Families and old friends support opposing leaders; Beaufort or Mazarin.
+Even the Musketeers are divided, which strains their camaraderie.
 Mazarin hires d'Artagnan to bring together Athos, Porthos, and Aramis, to work for him.
 Porthos accepts, but Athos and Aramis decline.
 By this time, Athos has a son named Raoul.

 Milady de Winter's daughter, Justine, captures and questions the executioner that the musketeers hired to kill her mother.
 After finding out that "Comte de la Fere" hired him, she kills him.
 Raoul happens upon the aftermath of this event and chases after Justine, who is disguised as a priest.
 After a swordfight, when he discovers who she really is and her plan, Raoul leaves and tells d'Artagnan, Porthos, and Athos that Justine wants to kill them.

 Comte de Rochefort is unable to prevent Beaufort from escaping from his prison, and he is subsequently arrested by Mazarin.
 Mazarin sends d'Artagnan and Porthos after Beaufort, but Beaufort escapes them due to interference from Athos and Aramis, who are working for Beaufort.
 This starts a fight amongst the Musketeers, in which d'Artagnan slices Aramis' hand.
 Aramis breaks his sword and rides away. d'Artagnan and Porthos are fired by Mazarin for not catching Beaufort.

 Rochefort, who has survived his near-fatal clash with d'Artagnan in the previous film and has gone into hiding, finds Justine (his daughter) and tells her the names of d'Artagnan, Porthos, and Aramis, revealing to her that the Comte de la Fere is Athos.
 King Charles I of England is to be executed, so Queen Anne of Austria sends d'Artagnan, Athos, Porthos, and Raoul to rescue him.
 They attempt a rescue by knocking out the executioner, but Justine takes his place and beheads Charles.

 The Musketeers have several encounters with Justine: in one, Raoul's true allegiance is revealed to her; in another, Justine and Rochefort attempt to kill the Musketeers by blowing up their ship.
 The Musketeers notice their trap, set their own bomb and escape.
 Rochefort is killed when the ship explodes, but Justine escapes.

 Justine attempts to kill King Louis XIV, but is stopped by the Musketeers, and their battle concludes with Justine jumping out of the window into the water.
 Aramis rejoins the Musketeers, and they force Mazarin to sign several forms in favour of them, including making Porthos a baron, Aramis a bishop, and Raoul being commissioned into the Guards.
 The film ends with the Musketeers riding together again.